SimoneAstarita/queer_NLP_bib/README.md

 Lucy Havens, Melissa Terras, Benjamin Bach, and Beatrice Alex.
 2022. <a href="https://aclanthology.org/2022.gebnlp-1.4/"><u>Uncertainty and inclusivity in gender bias annotation: An annotation taxonomy and annotated datasets of British English text.</u></a> In _Proceedings of the 4th Workshop on Gender Bias in Natural Language Processing (GeBNLP)_, pages 30–57, Seattle, Washington.
 Association for Computational Linguistics.

+Stephanie Brandl, Ruixiang Cui, and Anders Søgaard.
+2022. <a href="https://aclanthology.org/2022.naacl-main.265/"><u>How Conservative are Language Models?
+Adapting to the Introduction of Gender-Neutral Pronouns.</u></a> In _Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies_, pages 3624–3630, Seattle, United States.
+Association for Computational Linguistics.

+Anne Lauscher, Archie Crowley, and Dirk Hovy.
+2022. <a href="https://aclanthology.org/2022.coling-1.105/"><u>Welcome to the Modern World of Pronouns: Identity-Inclusive Natural Language Processing beyond Gender.</u></a> In _Proceedings of the 29th International Conference on Computational Linguistics_, pages 1221–1232, Gyeongju, Republic of Korea.
+International Committee on Computational Linguistics.

 Sandra Martinková, Karolina Stanczak, and Isabelle Augenstein.
 2023. <a href="https://aclanthology.org/2023.bsnlp-1.17/"><u>Measuring Gender Bias in West Slavic Language Models.</u></a> In _Proceedings of the 9th Workshop on Slavic Natural Language Processing 2023 (SlavicNLP 2023)_, pages 146–154, Dubrovnik, Croatia.
 Association for Computational Linguistics.

 Nasim Sobhani, Kinshuk Sengupta, and Sarah Jane Delany.
 2023. <a href="https://aclanthology.org/2023.ranlp-1.119/"><u>Measuring Gender Bias in Natural Language Processing: Incorporating Gender-Neutral Linguistic Forms for Non-Binary Gender Identities in Abusive Speech Detection.</u></a> In _Proceedings of the 14th International Conference on Recent Advances in Natural Language Processing_, pages 1121–1131, Varna, Bulgaria.
 INCOMA Ltd., Shoumen, Bulgaria.

 Kunsheng Tang, Wenbo Zhou, Jie Zhang, Aishan Liu, Gelei Deng, Shuai Li, Peigui Qi, Weiming Zhang, Tianwei Zhang, and NengHai Yu.
 2024. <a href="https://dl.acm.org/doi/abs/10.1145/3658644.3670284"><u>GenderCARE: A Comprehensive Framework for Assessing and Reducing Gender Bias in Large Language Models.</u></a> In _Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security (CCS '24)_, pages 1196–1210, Salt Lake City, UT, United States.
 Association for Computing Machinery.

+Enzo Doyen and Amalia Todirascu.
+2025. <a href="https://arxiv.org/abs/2505.23630"><u>GeNRe: A French Gender-Neutral Rewriting System Using Collective Nouns.</u></a> _Computing Research Repository_, arXiv:2505.23630.
+Forthcoming in _Findings of the Association for Computational Linguistics 2025_.

 ## LLMs
 Emily Sheng, Kai-Wei Chang, Premkumar Natarajan, and Nanyun Peng.
 2019. <a href="https://aclanthology.org/D19-1339"><u>The Woman Worked as a Babysitter: On Biases in Language Generation.</u></a> In _Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)_, pages 3407–3412, Hong Kong, China.
 Association for Computational Linguistics.